Professional practice of behavior analysis: Therapy qualifications

 These are generally treatments based on applied behavior analysis (ABA) and involve intensive training of the therapists, extensive time spent in ABA therapy (20–40 hours per week) and weekly supervision by experienced clinical supervisors—known as board certified behavior analysts.
 ABA therapy often employs principles of overlearning to help acquire mastery and fluency of skills.

-Children with autism
+Autistic children

 The ABA approach attempts to teach skills such as appropriate play, which behavioral psychologists believe to be a precursor to social interaction and engagement with the world and others.
 It also aims to increase appropriate social, motor, verbal, and reasoning skills as well as the ability to self-regulate.
-ABA therapy is used to teach behaviors to individuals with autism who may not otherwise observe these behaviors spontaneously through imitation.
+ABA therapy is used to teach behaviors to autistic individuals who may not otherwise observe these behaviors spontaneously through imitation.

 In recent years the ABA approach has been criticized by members of the autistic community.
 Many have reported suffering from post-traumatic stress disorder as a result of being forced to comply with training procedures.